Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 ### Shortcut examples

+With Shortcuts, you can programmatically commonly used prompts for quick and easy access.

 - Suggestion: will suggest an alternate text of the content in the textarea
 - Translate: will translate if field is filled in an other language
 - Summarize Short: will condence the page content into 20 words